 Ensure that the data that you index into Search and Reporting Service is free of issues and fully searchable by checking the indexing status.
 For example, when you make changes in assignments, you can index that data, and then check the index status to ensure that your information is available to searches.

-- Enabling classes for search indexing
+- Enabling the indexing of classes

 - Configuring index host nodes